Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 The hardware is also designed to utilize interrupts triggered by external events.
 This mechanism is applied to the button inputs, which allows the system to respond instantaneously when a user interacts with the device, improving the efficiency and responsiveness of the user interface.

+### Software Interrupts

+Software interrupts are triggered when sensor values exceed predefined thresholds, activating LEDs connected to pins 48, 49, 50, 51, 52, and 53.
+This feature ensures immediate visual alerts for critical environmental conditions.

 ## Display Overview

 The LCD display is a crucial interface for the SDI-12 Data Logger, providing real-time data visualization and system interaction.
 Below are the two primary display modes of the device: